TonyCode2012/algorand-sc/README.md

 1. **is_active_bucket_edition**: Check if indicated bucket edition is active.
 1. **get_bucket_edition_prices**: Get indicated bucket edition prices.
 1. **mint**: Mint a bucket with producing a NFT token waiting for claiming.
-1. **claim**: Claim minted bucket NFT token, only the account who minted this NFT otken can claim.
+1. **claim**: Claim minted bucket NFT token, only the account who minted this NFT token can claim.

 python examples:
 ```shell